EmadMokhtar/djangobook-Updated-to-1.8/third-edition/chapter_17.rst

         }
     }

-If you're building your own backend, you can use the standard cache backends as reference implementations.
-You'll find the code in the ``django/core/cache/backends/`` directory of the Django source.
+If you\'re building your own backend, you can use the standard cache backends as reference implementations.
+You\'ll find the code in the ``django/core/cache/backends/`` directory of the Django source.

-Note: Without a really compelling reason, such as a host that doesn't support them, you should stick to the cache backends included with Django.
-They've been well-tested and are easy to use.
+Note: Without a really compelling reason, such as a host that doesn\'t support them, you should stick to the cache backends included with Django.
+They\'ve been well-tested and are easy to use.

 Cache arguments